Talking turkey: To rinse or not to rinse that Christmas bird | CBC News

 No harm, no fowl?

-From Master Chef Julia Child, to the kitchen bible The Joy of Cooking, home cooks have been told for decades to rinse the inside and outside of Christmas turkeys before putting them in the oven.
+From master chef Julia Child to the kitchen bible The Joy of Cooking, home chefs have been told for decades to rinse the inside and outside of Christmas turkeys before putting them in the oven.

 Proponents of turkey rinsing apparently did so to wash away any imagined germs and bacteria.
-But it turns out, rinsing was was doing the exact opposite.
+But it turns out that rinsing was doing the opposite.

 It may come as a surprise — even tough to swallow for some — that recent Health Canada guidelines say rinsing the beloved bird can splash and spread bacteria from the raw turkey juices to other foods, hands, clothes, work surfaces and cooking equipment.